Small breed

 <16 w weekly | 16-32 w biweekly | 32 w+ monthly

-Miniature Poodle Weight Chart by Age
+Miniature Poodle Weight Chart in kg and lb by Age

 A Miniature Poodle should feel lean, springy, and well-muscled under the curls.
 The coat can hide shape, so always pair the chart with a hands-on body-condition check.